 Our collective society has witnessed nationwide closings, abbreviated business operating hours and even remote work becoming standard.
 It is important to note that the New York courts are still open and functioning, and a fear that the courts cannot accommodate your particular case should not prevent you from filing a claim.
 Learn more about filing a personal injury claim with SPBMCC here.

-Consult the New York Personal Injury Attorneys at Sullivan Papain Block McGrath Coffinas & Cannavo P.C.
+Consult the New York Personal Injury Attorneys at Sullivan Papain Block McManus Coffinas & Cannavo P.C.

 Although our offices are open and equipped to safely meet with clients in-person, we can also conduct a “virtual” consultation meeting with you from the safety of your home.